What is a Residential Mortgage loan?

 Scottish Building Society residential mortgage loans are for the purchase of a main residence for you and/or your family.

 Additional loans, usually termed ‘further advances’, may be allowed to upgrade or maintain your home or may be used to repay other outstanding debts such as credit cards or personal loans.

-The money you borrow is called the capital and we then charges you interest until the capital is repaid.
+The money you borrow is called the capital and we then charge you interest until the capital is repaid.
 The type of mortgage you are able to apply for will depend on whether you want to pay interest only or capital and interest.

-Understanding different types of mortgage loan
+Understanding different types of Mortgage loan

 An arrangement whereby you gradually pay off the amount you borrowed over the term of the loan (the 'capital'), together with interest.
 You make one payment each month and as long as all payments are made on time the mortgage is guaranteed to be repaid at the end of the term.